SwiftyBeaver/SwiftyBeaver/README.md

 ```

-## Destination Properties / Options
+## Destination Properties

 You can log to Xcode Console, to one or multiple files and to other, custom log destinations.
-Each log destination is an instance of a Destination class with iths own set of properties with defaults.
-But most properties / options are the same.
+Each log destination is an instance of a Destination class with it’s own set of properties with defaults.

-The options should be set before or directly after the `.addDestination(...)` call.
+The properties should be set before or directly after the `.addDestination(...)` call.
+Please see some examples further down below.

-### Console Destination
+###  Core Properties

-To log to Xcode Console just instantiate `ConsoleDestination()`, optionally adjust properties and then add the instance to SwiftyBeaver itself.
+The following core properties are **available for every destination** and must be **set individually** for every destination instance!

 Property  | Default | Description